braje/totality-talk/totality.md

 }
 ```

-## ...But Servers

-"If all programs terminate, how do we write an operating system?"

-## Codata
+## Codata -- What It Means to be Productive

 <!-- ```{.idris} -->
 <!-- codata Stream a where -->